fponticelli/tml/docs/spec.md

 # Typed Markup Language (TML) — Specification

-TML is a concise, human-readable markup language for representing hierarchical data, inspired by XML, YAML, and HAML.
+TML is a concise, human-readable markup language for representing hierarchical data, inspired by XML, HTML, YAML, and JSON.
 It supports typed attributes and values, whitespace-based structure, and is content-agnostic, suitable for documents, configuration files, UI trees, and more.

 ## 1. Syntax Rules